3.2 – Highly Reactive Chemicals & High Energy Oxidizers

 Organic peroxides are a special class of compounds that have unusual stability problems making them among the most hazardous substances normally handled in the laboratories.
 As a class, organic peroxides are low powered explosives.
 Organic peroxides are extremely sensitive to light, heat, shock, sparks and other forms of accidental ignition; as well as to strong oxidizing and reducing materials.
 All organic peroxides are highly flammable.

-Peroxide former’s can form peroxides during storage and especially after exposure to the air (once opened).
+Peroxide former’s can form peroxides during storage and especially after exposure to the air (once opened) and light.
 Peroxide forming substances include:

 • Aldehydes